SonnyRR/SonnyRR/README.md

 # Vasil Kotsev

-Full-stack Software Engineer & Software Consultant.
-Worked with clients in the financial, manufacturing, civil engineering & commodity sectors while engaging in the whole development lifecycle and helping them build their desired systems.
-Experienced in the .NET ecosystem.
+Software Engineer and Consultant with experience in the financial, cross-commodity price reporting, civil engineering, manufacturing and health-management sectors.
+Worked with clients from all across the globe, while engaging in the whole development lifecycle in order to help them build and maintain their core business systems.

 [![LinkedIn: Vasil Kotsev](https://img.shields.io/badge/-vasil.kotsev-blue?style=plastic&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/vasil-kotsev/)](https://www.linkedin.com/in/vasil-kotsev/)